-Bottom watering is a great way to water plants, especially seedlings or indoor plants.
-If your basil is in the ground, this is not an option since you can move the plant.
+Bottom watering is a great way to water plants, especially when you need to water basil seedlings and potted plants.
+If your basil is in the ground, this is not an option since you can’t move the plant.

 With bottom watering, you are setting the pot or container in a tray full of water to allow the roots of the plant to take in the water they need, without getting the top of the soil moist which can attract fungus gnats and introduce other problems like mold and fungus.

 To bottom water your basil, you’ll want to set your basil container into around 2-3 inches of water.
 This can be done in a bottom 10×20 seed tray, or in the sink.
 Leave the plant in the water for about 10-15 minutes to allow the roots to get a good long drink and allow the garden soil on the bottom to saturate.